Periciazine: Medical uses

 The primary uses of periciazine include in the short-term treatment of severe anxiety or tension and in the maintenance treatment of psychotic disorders such as schizophrenia.
 There is insufficient evidence to determine whether periciazine is more or less effective than other antipsychotics.
+Dopamine receptor subtype analysis has not been performed for pericyazine, but the drug appears to induce greater noradrenergic than dopaminergic blockade (Nishikawa 1989).
+Compared to chlorpromazine, pericyazine reportedly has more potent antiemetic, antiserotonin, and anticholinergic activity.
 A 2014 systematic review compared periciazine with typical antipsychotics for schizophrenia:

 Periciazine has also been studied in the treatment of opioid dependence.

 Adverse effects

 Periciazine is a rather sedating and anticholinergic antipsychotic, and despite being classed with the typical antipsychotics, its risk of extrapyramidal side effects is comparatively low.
 It has a relatively high risk of causing hyperprolactinaemia and a moderate risk of causing weight gain and orthostatic hypotension.

 Synthesis

 The final step in the synthesis involves the alkylation of 3-(2-cyanophenothiazin-10-yl)propyl 4-methylbenzenesulfonate, CID:134990672 (1) with 4-Piperidinol [5382-16-1] (2) giving Periciazine (3).